Leo Tolstoy

 June 14

-It takes so little effort to not judge your neighbor, and life becomes so much easier for those who do not judge others.
+It takes so little effort not to judge your neighbor, and life becomes so much easier for those who do not judge others.
 And yet so few people make the effort.

 1